Munich-NLP/munich-nlp.github.io/content/home/pastevents/event6.md

 ![Lucas Beyer ><](/images/lucas-beyer.jpeg)

-Lucas grew up in Belgium wanting to make video games and their AI, went on to study mechanical engineering at RWTH Aachen in Germany, did a PhD in robotic perception/computer vision there too, and is now researching representation learning and vision backbones at Google Brain in Zürich.
+**Lucas Beyer** grew up in Belgium wanting to make video games and their AI, went on to study mechanical engineering at RWTH Aachen in Germany, did a PhD in robotic perception/computer vision there too, and is now researching representation learning and vision backbones at Google Brain in Zürich.